saynegrojas/Drink-Properly/README.md

 ## 👨‍💻 **Getting Started**

-To get started, make sure to clone the repo.
+To get started, make sure to clone the repo and fill the `.env` file with the appropriate information.

 ## ⟲ **Prerequisites**